kgateway-dev/kgateway/docs/content/support/about.md

 weight: 910
 description: Learn what is included in Solo's product support and how to communicate with Solo Engineers in case of an issue.
 ---
+Learn what is included in Solo's product support and how to communicate with Solo Engineers in case of an issue.
 ## Solo Support scope

 Solo Support offers technical assistance in English for Solo products.
 We are committed to helping you successfully utilize our software in your production environment by: